 Drug allergies are an abnormal reaction to a medication by your immune system.
 Not all symptoms from medications are due to allergy.
 All medications can have side effects which affect a small percentage of patients taking the drug.
 Some of these can be labeled intolerances while others are an exaggerated effect of what the medication is intended to do.
 Do you take prescription or over-the-counter medications?
 If so, ask yourself if you have any added or new symptoms after taking the medication.
 Prescription, over-the-counter, and herbal medications can create drug allergies in some people.

-What are the Symptoms of a Drug Allergy?
+What are the Symptoms of Drug Allergies?

 Many people don’t know they have an allergy to a drug until they’ve taken the medication and experienced some type of symptom.
 In some situations, these medications can cause serious and even life-threatening complications.
 In other cases, the symptoms are less obvious.
 Some common symptoms of a drug allergy include: